kathy9980/TIF/readme.md

-This package includes codes for Time-series-based Image Fusion of fusing 30 m Landsat and 10 m Sentinel-2 images time series.
+This package includes codes for **Time-series-based Image Fusion (TIF)** of fusing 30 m Landsat and 10 m Sentinel-2 images time series.

 The folders are:
 1. Input